Pizza Delivery (SpongeBob SquarePants): Plot

-The Krusty Krab restaurant receives a call from a customer demanding to deliver him a pizza, and Mr. Krabs decides to have Squidward deliver it.
-Squidward hesitates and asks why SpongeBob cannot just deliver it by himself.
-Mr. Krabs obviously was not listening clearly and declares "Great idea, take him with ya!", so SpongeBob and Squidward go to deliver a pizza.
-However, SpongeBob cannot drive, and is still in boating school.
-When he tries to shift into reverse, Korean texts for "go forward" and "go backward" appear in SpongeBob's illusion as he starts to hesitate.
-Then he "backs it up" whereupon Squidward and SpongeBob become stranded in a desert.
-SpongeBob then suggests to deliver the pizza on foot, and they start walking.
+The Krusty Krab restaurant receives a call from a customer for a pizza, and Mr. Krabs sends Squidward and SpongeBob to deliver it.
+Squidward, who simply wants to go home, makes SpongeBob drive the boatmobile, who is still in boating school.
+When instructed to shift into reverse, he hesitates before backing up until the boat runs out of fuel, stranding the two of them in the desert.
+When Squidward kicks the boat in frustration, it accelerates on its own, leaving him and SpongeBob behind.

-SpongeBob begins singing a song about the Krusty Krab pizza, and how it is the best pizza in the sea.
-Then they get whirled into a tornado, and Squidward tells SpongeBob to let go of the pizza, but the pizza saves their lives when SpongeBob transforms it into a parachute.
-SpongeBob shows Squidward some pioneer tricks, such as hitchhiking, eating coral, telling where civilization is by looking at what direction moss points, and even using rocks as vehicles.
-The eternally sceptic Squidward does not believe SpongeBob but has to reconsider when they end up driving the rock all the way to the customer's house.
-Sadly, their journey did not pay off too well.
-The customer gets extremely angry that he did not get the soda he says he ordered.
-SpongeBob starts crying.
-Angered that the customer made SpongeBob cry, Squidward knocks on the door and smacks the pizza on his face.
-After the confrontation, the two drive back to work, which ironically is only a few feet away but Squidward is already very worn out from the long pizza delivery.
+As they walk back to Bikini Bottom, Squidward is annoyed by SpongeBob's dedication to delivering the pizza, as he's more interested in returning to civilization.
+SpongeBob's devotion to the pizza gets them sucked into a tornado at one point, leaving them more lost than before.
+Throughout the journey, SpongeBob shows Squidward some pioneer tricks, such as hitchhiking, eating coral, telling where civilization is by looking at what direction algae points, and even using rocks as vehicles.
+Squidward does not believe SpongeBob until they end up driving the rock all the way to the customer's house.

+However, when they finally deliver the pizza, the customer gets extremely angry that he did not get any soda, despite seemingly not ordering any, and refuses to pay for it, causing SpongeBob to cry.
+Angered by this, Squidward smashes the pizza in the customer's face in retaliation.
+He then tells SpongeBob the customer simply changed his mind, before asking him to take them home, but SpongeBob notes that they have enough time to go back to work, to Squidward's consternation.

 Production

 "Pizza Delivery" was written by Sherm Cohen, Aaron Springer and Peter Burns, with Sean Dempsey serving as animation director.
 Cohen also functioned as storyboard director, and Springer worked as storyboard artist.
 Series creator Stephen Hillenburg's original idea for the series pitch was that the writers would write a storyboard for a possible episode and pitch it to Nickelodeon.
 Hillenburg wanted to write an episode with SpongeBob and Squidward on a road trip, inspired by the 1989 film Powwow Highway, with Derek Drymon describing the film's story as about "an innocent, kid-like character who is traveling with a curmudgeon".
 Eventually, the idea developed while they were working on it, but Hillenburg gave up the idea for the initial pitch.
 Instead, they used another idea for the pitch which was in the series pilot episode called "Help Wanted".
 Writers Aaron Springer and Sherm Cohen resurrected the road trip idea during the first season and used a lot of the ideas for "Pizza Delivery".
+After the completion of the pilot, "Pizza Delivery" was one of the first episodes to be worked on shortly after the series' greenlight, with the storyboarding phase taking place in May 1998.